Hello, My Name Is Paul Smith at the Design Museum

 Smith describes his own aesthetic as “classic with a twist”.
 His sense of humour is revealed in his designs, perhaps in the unexpected bright pink lining of a sober grey suit.
 This exhibition pulls together all his influences, his kitsch and his clutter, but despite the objects and the thousand coloured buttons, there is an overriding simplicity and cleanliness, a sharp aesthetic, which is key to the brand’s success.
 This is an intriguing glimpse into the humorous and original world of one of Britain’s best-loved designers.

-Hello, My Name Is Paul Smith is at the Design Museum until 9th March 2014, for further information or to book, visit here.
+Hello, My Name Is Paul Smith is at the Design Museum until 9th March 2014.
+For further information or to book visit the museum’s website here.

 For further information about Paul Smith, visit here.